 - Customers will be impressed by my staff's dedicated and friendly service, because I put each of my staff through a rigorous training program.

-- My plan to keep food cost low and food quality high includes strict inventory control and maintaining multiple suppliers.
+- My plan to keep food cost low and food quality high includes using strict inventory control methods, giving detailed onboarding training to new employees, and maintaining multiple suppliers for key items.

 - My staff will be trained to follow important food safety guidelines at all times, and will be given regular refresher, mini trainings to keep food safety on top of mind.